SuBoYu/CS598-MP3-Flatbuffers/README.md

 `<API for mutating FlatBuffers is not yet available in Python.>`

-This means you will have to do this task without a dedicated API via some old-fashioned bit manipulation (it's worth 30% for a reason).
+This means you will have to do this task without a dedicated API via some old-fashioned byte manipulation (it's worth 30% for a reason).
 Note that whenever you create a Flatbuffer object (e.g., `builder.CreateString`), its offset relative to the end of the Flatbuffer is returned.
 If you know the offset (i.e., where the object is located in the bytestring), you can directly manipulate it without using the Flatbuffer API.
 Running a brute-force scan may be helpful to know how items are serialized in the Flatbuffer:
 ```
 for i in range(a, b):
   try: